• Skip to main content

 This recipe is very easy to adapt to what you already have in your house.
 Here is what you'll need:

-• Silken tofu: I used the silken tofu from the brand 365, but simply use a silken tofu you can find in the fridge section at the grocery store (not the one in carton boxes in the Asian aisle as they can be softer).
-You need a soft tofu that still holds into a block.
+• Silken tofu: I used the soft silken tofu from the brand 365, but simply use a silken tofu you can find in the fridge section at the grocery store (not the one in carton boxes in the Asian aisle as they can be softer).
+You need a soft tofu that still holds into a block (you can have a peak at my quick video to have a look at the texture).

-• Produce: Onion, red pepper and garlic.
-They add flavor, but also more texture.
-You can easily use other veggies such as mushrooms, zucchini, corn, tomatoes and red onion.
-I also often add spinach.
+• Vegetables: I used a mix of onion, red pepper and garlic to add flavor and more texture.
+You can easily use your favorite vegetables to make it, such as mushrooms, zucchini, corn, tomatoes and red onion.
+I also often add spinach!

-• Spices: turmeric (turn the scramble bright yellow), paprika, dried Italian mix, ground black pepper and salt.
-There is a lot of room for substitution, try: chili powder, smoked paprika, oregano, curry powder, etc.
+• Spices: turmeric powder (turn the scramble bright yellow), paprika, dried Italian mix, ground black pepper and salt.
+There is a lot of room for substitution, try: chili powder, onion powder, smoked paprika, garlic powder oregano, curry powder, etc.

-• Nutritional yeast: I LOVE adding nutritional yeast to scrambled tofu silken, it adds a subtle flavor that balances everything.
-If you don't have it, then simply omit.
+• Nutritional yeast: I LOVE adding nutritional yeast to scrambled tofu silken, it adds a great savory flavor that balances everything.
+If you don't have it, then simply omit it.

 Fresh herbs and a squeeze of lemon juice would also work great in this recipe.
 Try fresh parsley, basil or cilantro.